bertrtam00/wecc_iec_model_comparison/README.md

 - test003_SolidFault consists in a solid fault (R = 0, X= 0.0001 pu) at the turbine terminal from t = 5 to t = 5.1 s
 - test004_StepU consists in a step on URef at the turbine.

-# Collection and elaboration of relevant differences
+# Collection and elaboration of relevant differences (Outdated!)
+Please note: List is outdated.
+Maintained version is in [report document](https://www.overleaf.com/project/65490a7bffa6d573977569f5).

 Working document: Relevances to be updated during the investigations.